metamath/lamp-guide/docs/index.md

 certain functions of the mmj2 tool:

-* In mmj2 you can select a specific set of steps that must be used in a justification of a given statement/step.
+* In mmj2 you can select a specific set of steps that must be used in a justification of a given statement‡.
-  You can do something similar by doing a bottom-up proof of that given statement/step, and selecting just those statements/steps to be used as root statements/steps at the "first level".
+  You can do something similar by doing a bottom-up proof of that given statement‡, and selecting just those statements‡ to be used as root statements‡ at the "first level".
-  This can be quite similar to mmj2 if you also uncheck "allow new statements/steps", which will prevent the introduction of new statements/steps.
+  This can be quite similar to mmj2 if you also uncheck "allow new statements‡", which will prevent the introduction of new statements‡.
 * In mmj2 you can state that a specific axiom or theorem must be used as the justification.
 You can do the same by selecting it as the "Label".